-&lt;sup>1 Excludes AMB-EU CEO who is a Director of AMB-EU but is employed by an affiliate AM Best Rating Services Company.
+&lt;sup>1 From the total 14 Staff, 2 are deemed as Senior Management which excludes AMB-EU's CEO who is a Director of AMB-EU but is employed by an affiliate AM Best Rating Services Company.

 5. Record Keeping Policy